• Skip to primary navigation

 Container gardening is a great way to get started if you are limited in space but want to learn how to care for and grow your own food.
 This can be done in nearly any home, even a city apartment as long as you have a south-facing window or by using a grow light.

-If you have a backyard you can give your first square foot garden a try.
+If you have a backyard you can give your first square-foot garden a try.
 This is a great way to get a large crop from your backyard and once you market square foot gardening you can easily add more beds to your homestead garden to produce enough food for your family.

 Making your own compost

-To make your homestead garden thrive and save money on fertilizer you will need to have a compost pile.
+To make your homestead garden thrive and save money on the fertilizer you will need to have a compost pile.
 Compost helps turn your waste into food for your garden.
 This is important for your garden as well as general waste management.
 Most homesteads are not in an area with trash pick up and you do not want your trash to build up and get out of control.
 A small compost tumbler is a great place to start.

 homemade canned cucumbers in jar